Roughmango/neso_dashboard/README.md

 Create my own web page to display my findings and model.
 Turn the model into something that can be used to find out predictions for the future.

 This project was an exercise in building a realistic end to end pipeline.
-It had scheduled data collection from a live public API,an append-only storage design that preserves forecast revisions over time, a machine learning model created specifically to improve predictions and a deployed, interactive front end — rather than a one-off analysis of a static dataset.
+It has a automated scheduled data collection from a live public API,an append-only storage design that preserves forecast revisions over time, a machine learning model created specifically to improve predictions and a deployed, interactive front end — rather than a one-off analysis of a static dataset.